aaronpk/oauth-direct-interaction-grant/draft-parecki-oauth-direct-interaction-grant.md

 TODO: Mention the trust prerequisites for this to be useful.
 Absolutely not allowed for third-party apps.
 Designed for native apps, specifically first-party, when the AS and app are operated by the same entity, and the user understands them both as the same entity...

-## Use Cases

-TODO: We may move these to the appendix, but outlining them in the document will also help guide developers to understand what they can (and cannot) expect to be able to do.

-TODO: Registration flows may need to be a separate document.

-### Sign-up with verification
-e.g. user provides e-mail, is sent a verification code, and then uses the verification code to prove they control the e-mail during sign-up/account creation.

-### Register new authentication methods
-e.g. user selects password, provides phone for SMS codes, etc

-### Sign-in with first factor
-e.g. username password

-### Sign-in with additional factor
-e.g. user already signed in with one factor (username/password), but now need to "step-up" to second factor (e.g. SMS code).

-### Discover supported authentication methods
-e.g. developer can query the authorisation server to determine what authentication methods are supported.

-### Discover supported account recover authentication methods
-e.g. developer can query the authorisation server to determine what authentication methods are used for account recovery if one of the methods are lost.

-### Update an existing authentication method
-e.g. the authorisation server may require the user to update a password or provide a new phone number, key or alternative e-mail address if it believes the existing mechanism is no longer trustworthy.

-### Initiate browser-based interaction for certain scenarios
-e.g. some scenarios don't benefit from a native implementation and may be more efficiently or securely implemented through the browser (e.g. error scenarios, password recovery, identity verification, social sign-in).

-### Discovering custom user attributes
-e.g. Ability to know mandatory and optional custom attributes configured on the authorisation server (can this be achieve through AS metadata instead of as part of the protocol)?

-### Provide different UX depending on a user's enrolled authenticators
-An AS may support multiple different authenticators, and a user may have set up only one.
-A client will not know which a user has set up ahead of time.
-The AS needs to drive the UI in the client login process depending on the configuration of the user account.

 # Conventions and Definitions